-U.S. homeowners are collecting on their chances to refinance.
+U.S. homeowners are making the most of their opportunity to refinance.

-With current mortgage rates defying Wall Street expectations, a mini refinance boom has begun.
+With current mortgage rates defying Wall Street expectations, a mini refinance boom is underway.

 30-year fixed-rate mortgage rates are approaching 3-year bests; and 15-year mortgage rates are doing the same.